-- it spreads in a worm-like manner over TCP 5555 port (adb debugging interface on Android devices), which should be normally closed,
+- It spreads in a worm-like manner over TCP port 5555 (ADB debugging interface on Android devices), which should be normally closed

-- infected devices are mainly located in Asia (China, Hong Kong and Korea),
+- Infected devices are mainly located in Asia (China, Hong Kong and Korea)

-- it uses Mirai's code for SYN scanning activity,
+- It uses Mirai's code for SYN scanning activity

-- it does not have a C&C server.
+- It does not have a C&C server

 Some of the fragments were not highlighted by the accident.
 Mirai SYN scanning activity can be easily distinguished by the following PGA (Packet Generation Signature):

-TCP SEQUENCE = IP DESTINATION
+TCP SEQUENCE =

-Interesting is the fact that these IPs occasionally scanned two different ports using the Mirai SYN scan signature (2323 and 7547), which are frequently scanned by Mirai and its variants
+Interesting is the fact that these IPs occasionally scanned two different ports using the Mirai SYN scan signature (2323 and 7547), which are frequently scanned by Mirai and its variants:

 Let us take a look into source ports now.
 They do not seem completely random, because:

-- about 10% of all scans had only 7 different source ports,
+- About 10% of all scans had only 7 different source ports

-- port numbers seem pretty low for the source ports used for SYN packets.
+- Port numbers seem pretty low for the source ports used for SYN packets

-Because of the NAT and DHCP, it is hard to point out the exact number of infections (we can only provide some estimations), thus we have decided to check the daily number of unique IP addresses.
+Because of the NAT and DHCP, it is hard to point out the exact number of infections (we can only provide some estimations), thus we have decided to check the daily number of unique IP addresses: